ucloud/terraform-provider-ucloud/website/docs/r/vpn_connection.html.markdown

 * `name` - (Optional) The name of the VPN Gateway Connection which contains 1-63 characters and only support Chinese, English, numbers and special characters: `-_.`.
 If not specified, terraform will auto-generate a name beginning with `tf-vpn-connection-`.
 * `remark` - (Optional) The remarks of the VPN Gateway Connection.
 (Default: `""`).
-* `tag` - (Optional) A tag assigned to VPN Gateway Connection, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
+* `tag` - (Optional, ForceNew) A tag assigned to VPN Gateway Connection, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).

 ### Block ike_config